This impressive carrot cake is covered in a decadent cream cheese icing. An irresistible treat to share with friends and family.

-Drain the juice from the canned pineapple then add to the bowl with the grated carrot.
+Drain the juice from the canned pineapple and discard.
+Add the crushed pineapple to the bowl with the grated carrot.
 Mix to combine.
 Pour the cake mixture into a pre-lined cake tin and bake for 45 minutes, or until a skewer comes out clean.

 Cool the cake in the tin for 5 minutes before transferring to a cooling rack.
 To make the icing, cream the softened butter before adding the softened cream cheese, vanilla and lemon zest.
 Mix together until fully combined in a light smooth icing.

 Add half the icing sugar at a time, mixing well after each addition.
 The icing is ready when it is smooth and white in colour.
 Ice the cooled cake then leave in the fridge before cutting to help firm up the icing.

 Can I mix up the spices?
 You sure can!
 I really love this combination of spices but if you don't like nutmeg or all spice, feel free to leave them out or swap them.

 What size cake tin should I use?
 My cake tin is 22cm and works really well for this recipe.